« View All Posts

 The reinforcement meetings occur every three weeks and there are nine activities.
 A group of driver managers meet together and cover important training topics or common driver problems.
 They work together to resolve roadblocks a driver may experience and how driver managers can help handle the situation.

-Since starting the program in the last year or two, we’ve seen improvements in driver-driver manager relationships, the driver experience and driver retention.
+Since starting the program in the last few years, we’ve seen improvements in the relationships between drivers and their driver managers.

 Ongoing Training

-In addition to the three-part training series, driver managers partake in ongoing training.
+In addition to the three-part training series and behind-the-wheel, driver managers partake in ongoing training.

 These ongoing meetings act as great refreshers for driver managers who may need to brush up on some information.
-It also opens the discussion to the entire team and allows the team to brainstorm together and find ways to better assist our drivers.
+It also opens the discussion to the entire team and promotes productive brainstorming sessions.

 Additionally, we have call evaluations.
 Each month, driver managers meet with their operations manager to review several calls.
 They discuss what they did well on the calls and what they can improve on.
 This practice is used as a reinforcement tool for driver manager leadership training.